tve/blog/content/projects/low-power-wifi-intro.md

 It focuses on use-cases where the microcontroller remains connected to Wifi or at least maintains that illusion by being reachable with a few seconds of response time.

+_Tl;dr: this series is pretty long and in-depth, if you prefer to cut to the chase you can zip right to the [conclusions](/2018/lp-wifi-esp-comparison#conclusions)._

 I looked into using the esp8266 on battery in 2015 when I first started using it and quickly gave up.
 At the time it became apparent that while the hardware could sleep at low power, the software was